Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 **NOTE:** The configuration file format has been changed from 0.17.0 and onwards.
 To convert an old set of configuration files (trainer config, curriculum, and sampler files) to the new format, a script has been provided.
-Run `python config/upgrade_config.py -h` in your  console to see the script's usage.
+Run `python -m mlagents.trainers.upgrade_config -h` in your console to see the script's usage.

 ### Behavior Configurations